Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Broadcom Clarity has a specific job and does it well.
 If your PMO serves a heavily regulated industry, needs multi-currency audit trails, and has the IT capacity and budget for a 9–12 month rollout, Clarity's financial governance depth is hard to match.
 That description fits a real set of organizations – government agencies, large financial institutions, global telecoms where compliance risk shapes every decision.

 Outside that profile, the math changes quickly.
-A $100K–$1M+ annual commitment, a year before delivery teams see value, and an interface that keeps adoption inside the PMO – those costs add up.
+A six- to seven-figure annual commitment, a year before delivery teams see value, and an interface that keeps adoption inside the PMO – those costs add up.
 And they compound: Every month the portfolio data lives in a separate system from where teams work, someone is reconciling it manually.

 Tempo's argument is direct.
-If Jira is where your engineers, product managers, and project leads already do their work, the portfolio layer should live there too – because it means the numbers leadership reads on Monday reflect what actually happened last week.
+If Jira is where your engineers, product managers, and project leads already work, portfolio reporting should live there too – because it means the numbers leadership reads on Monday reflect what happened last week.

 For most Jira shops – whether that's a 500-person company or a 10,000-person enterprise – that's the stronger case.

-Ready to assess your Clarity replacement opportunity?
-See how Tempo's Strategic Portfolio Management solution fits your Jira environment – and what a Jira-native SPM stack looks like in practice.
+See how Tempo's Strategic Portfolio Management solution fits your Jira environment – start with one module and build from there.

 Sign up for a demo